 CIS 297 The CIS Professional.
-In this capstone course, students will prepare for employment as CIS professionals by developing a current resumé and portfolio, and discuss issues pertinent to the CIS workplace and employability will be included.
+In this capstone course, students will prepare for employment as CIS professionals by developing a current resumé and portfolio, and discussion of issues pertinent to the CIS workplace and employability will be included.
 Students should not take this course until they are within one year of obtaining their degree.
 Offered winter semester only.

-Corequisite: CIS 130 and 20 credit hours completed
+Co-requisite: CIS 130 and 20 credit hours completed